 Once You’ve Hit The Finish Line

 You did it!
 Once you hit that finish line you can take a deep breath and be super proud of yourself!

 But you’ve just run a long distance so it is important to remember to stretch before and after the race.
 After all, you want to avoid any injuries.

 It’s also important to eat something after the race.
 You need to replenish your body’s fluids and nutrients.
 Plus, you’ll need some fuel for the next day.

-Running the Chicago Marathon is an experience unlike any other.
+Hope these tips give you peace of mind for running the Chicago Marathon.
+It is an experience unlike any other.
 It’s a great way to see the city, meet new friends, and have fun.